xG3nesis/RustyInjector/README.md

 ### 1\.
 How does it work ?

 *Before getting into any details, I encourage you to watch Marc Newlin's presentation at the NullCon 2024 Conference, as it offers a clear and thorough explanation of these vulnerabilities : [Hi, My Name Is keyboard by Marc Newlin.](https://www.youtube.com/watch?v=Nj7Qj3-_nQg&ab_channel=nullcon)*.
 *I've also made available a video that popularizes this vulnerability.
-You'll find it right here : Marc Newlin's Bluetooth Keystroke Injection (Would be uploaded soon)*.
+You'll find it right here : [How a Simple Bluetooth Hack Can Hijack Your Device - Hi, my name is keyboard](https://www.youtube.com/watch?v=EBkDfNSJqKg&ab_channel=Industry4.04).

 📌 If you notice any missing points, areas that could be better simplified, or potential mistakes in the explanation below, please feel free to modify it and submit a merge request.
 I would be delighted to review your contributions and incorporate them into the repository.